WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 Run books are critical to alarm development because they document and share the knowledge of metric interpretation with everyone responding to alerts.
 Some alarms may share similar or exactly the same details or instructions.
-In those cases, we can develop documents that are linked to from individual alert run books.
+In those cases, we can develop documents that are linked to via individual alert run books.
 Even if every detail is shared between two separate alarms, each alarm must still have its own run book to serve as a space to encourage alarm-specific documentation.
 An alarm will naturally have few details in its run book to begin